medic/cht-core/README.md

 ```
 ## Configuring Medic

 We ship with one "standard" configuration, which can be a useful basis to start with.
-It is located at [./config/standard[(https://github.com/medic/medic-webapp/tree/master/config/standard).
+It is located at [./config/standard](https://github.com/medic/medic-webapp/tree/master/config/standard).

-Configuration is performed using [Medic Project Configurer](https://github.com/medic/medic-conf). `medic-conf` expects a particular structure (seen in the standard config above).
+Configuration is performed using [Medic Configurer](https://github.com/medic/medic-conf). `medic-conf` expects a particular structure (seen in the standard config above).
 It compiles forms and configuration into the required formats, as well as uploading that configuration and performing other tasks.

+To import the standard configuration:

+1. Install medic-conf: `npm install -g medic-conf`
+2. Navigate to the configuration you want to import: `cd config/standard`
+3. Import the config: `medic-conf --url http://username:password@localhost:5984`

 ## Automated Deployment on Travis